How to create a beautiful outdoor garden chandelier

 I love the idea of a garden party, don’t you!?
 I have images of fresh flowers, the fragrance of jasmine and gardenia wafting through the air.
 Warm breezes and sweet tea.
 Friends gathered and easy conversation.
 Can’t you just picture it?
 This was the motivation behind creating this hanging garden chandelier.

 I wanted to set the stage for a picturesque garden party.
 And the bonus that I wasn’t even expecting?
-The versatility of this chandelier!
+The versatility of this chandelier.
 If the weather isn’t cooperating or if it rains on your party this project will help you bring the garden feel inside.
-I’m going to show you different ways to use your hanging garden chandelier so you can enjoy that same inviting summer garden party setting inside or out all year long!
+I’m going to show you different ways to use your hanging garden chandelier so you can enjoy that same inviting summer garden party setting inside or out all year long.
+This is just one of many DIY outdoor decorating ideas.

 The following items include affiliate links for your shopping convenience and to help pay for our blog.